 - Basic operations.

-- It can be mounted in multiple areas.
+- Can be mounted in multiple areas.

-A Helpful Guide To Bathroom Extractor Fans
+Your Buyer’s Guide To Bathroom Extractor Fans

 What To Consider Before Buying Your New Bathroom Fan

 Capacity Based On Room Size

 Pick a unit that has the capacity to work with the size of your bathroom.
 This is measured in cubic feet per minute (CFM rating).
 CFM rating ranges from 50 to 110 and on average, most bathrooms require one cubic foot per minute of air movement per square foot.

 50 CFM rating is the minimum ventilation level required in a standard bathroom, including those with less square footage

 Extraction Rate Of Your Bathroom Fan